Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Experiments

 \textbf{LoRA with Fourier residual.} We compare (i) single-branch LoRA (vision-only or text-only), (ii) shared LoRA on both branches (sLoRA), (iii) decoupled LoRA per branch (dLoRA), and (iv) dLoRA augmented with a Fourier residual branch (+FFT).
 On ScanQA (val) with Qwen2.5-3B~\cite{qwen25}, adding a Fourier residual to the vision branch yields the best parameter-efficient results: dLoRA+FFT (vision) improves over dLoRA by \gain{4.38} CIDEr, \gain{1.61} BLEU-4, \gain{0.57} METEOR, and \gain{1.68} ROUGE-L (\cref{tab:ab_lora}).
 However, applying the Fourier residual to both branches reduces the gains on four metrics differently, suggesting frequency-domain cues are most beneficial on the visual pathway.
 Full end-to-end fine-tuning achieves the highest absolute numbers, but at substantially greater compute and memory; dLoRA+FFT approaches that performance with a fraction of trainable parameters, verifying the effectiveness of our design.

 \textbf{Different LLMs.} We further evaluate \ourmethod\ with different language backbones, including OPT-1.3B~\cite{zhang2022opt} and Qwen2.5-3B~\cite{qwen25}.
-Here, \emph{w/enc} denotes variants using a pretrained 3D encoder, while \xmark\ indicates our encoder-free design that replaces the encoder with a lightweight MLP.
+Here, \emph{Enc.} denotes variants using a pretrained 3D encoder, while \xmark\ indicates our encoder-free design that replaces the encoder with a lightweight MLP.
 As shown in \cref{tab:sup_qa}, \ourmethod\ matches or improves performance while drastically reducing 3D front-end cost.
 With OPT-1.3B on ScanQA, our encoder-free variant uses only 9.30M parameters and 2.01G FLOPs for encoding/tokenization, versus 118.87M/40.21G for LL3DA and 119.76M/163.38G for PerLA.
 Despite this reduction, it improves CIDEr from 78.13 to 86.24 (\gain{8.11}) and achieves the best ROUGE-L, METEOR, and BLEU-4.
 With Qwen2.5-3B, the trend remains: our model still uses only 10.54M parameters and 2.04G FLOPs, yet attains the best ScanQA validation performance (R 42.56, M 18.24, B-4 17.12, C 90.11).
-Overall, \ourmethod\ generalizes well across LLM backbones, and encoder-free designs can match or surpass encoder-based baselines at an order-of-magnitude lower cost.
+Overall, \ourmethod\ generalizes consistently across LLM backbones, while its encoder-free design matches or even outperforms encoder-based baselines at an order-of-magnitude lower computational cost.